RickGove/React-Carousel/README.md

-import Carousel from './src/Carousel'

-# React Carousel
+# Rick Gove's React Carousel
- A simple react carousel as a test task for ScandiWeb
+ A simple react carousel built as a test task for ScandiWeb

+# Navigation
+ You can naviagte from slide to slide by clicking the arrows, Swiping on a mobile screen
+ Swiping with two fingers on a touchpad (like a MacBook pro) Fly to a certain slide by clicking its corresponding dot

 # Use
  Download or clone the repo

  Copy the `Carousel.js` file to your own project

+ * Run `npm install` if you do not have `Styled-Components` as a dependancy yet

  Import the carousel
  `import Carousel from './Carousel`